What Are Lockboxes and How Do Lockboxes Work?

+Local Realtor associations and/ or multiple listing services charge varying fees, but they range around $100 each, plus sales tax.
 That does not include the rental for a display key or right to use an eKey.
 Pam Erickson, a suburban Minneapolis agent at Coldwell Banker Burnet, spends a small fortune on lockboxes because her association issues lockboxes that need to be replaced after 72 months.
 Agent Erickson laments, "Every six years, I have to buy 30 lockboxes!"
 On the other hand, our MetroList service in Sacramento sells Supra lockboxes, which also expire, can malfunction and, in my opinion, are not as advanced as the Sentrilock.

 Your guess is as good as ours as to why associations promote one type of lockbox over another.
 The focus probably is on profit margins and affiliated business relationships.